Cruinniu na nÓg 2021

 Ballymahon town, in south county Longford is centrally located and easily accessed by motorway links from Dublin, Galway and Northern Ireland.

 The town offers a range of activities, with local literary landmarks and specialist shopping, dining and drinking opportunities to discover.
 The birthplace of playwright Oliver Goldsmith and home of Irish poet John Keegan “Leo” Casey; Ballymahon is steeped in literary history.

 The town is at the cutting edge of tourism developments with the Royal Canal Greenway bringing walkers and cyclists into town on a daily basis, and the local Newcastle Wood which has been chosen as the site for the new Center Parcs Longford Forest.

-Check below for more info on the festival, including official tickets and our 2018 programme.
+Check below for more info on the festival, including official tickets and programme.

-Check out all the wonderful people and organisations who back and support the Still Voices Short Film Festival.Click here to find out more
+Check out all the wonderful organisations whose support makes Still Voices possible each year.Click here to find out more